lk-geimfari/awesomo/languages/LUA.md

 ![or](https://cdn-images-1.medium.com/max/720/0*Cfdc37-ND1PhOI70.jpg)

+## S

+[**SILE**](https://github.com/sile-typesetter/sile) — a typesetting system for producing beautiful printed documents.
+Conceptually, SILE is similar to TeX –from which it borrows some concepts and even syntax and algorithms– but rather than being a derivative of the TeX family SILE is a new typesetting and layout engine written from the ground up using modern technologies and borrowing some ideas from graphical systems such as InDesign.
+Every aspect of the typesetting engine can be modified and extended using Lua.

 ## T

 [**Telize**](https://github.com/fcambus/telize) —  a REST API built on Nginx and Lua allowing to get a visitor IP address and to query location information from any IP address.
 It outputs JSON-encoded IP geolocation data, and supports both JSON and JSONP.